A Guide for Seniors – Navigating Daylight Savings

 • Trouble Driving: Sleep disturbances can impair cognitive function and reaction time, making driving more dangerous for seniors.
 The risk of accidents increases during the days following the time change as seniors struggle to adapt to their new sleep schedule.
 If mom or dad are driving, be sure to check in on them and double check if they’d like a ride.
 Residents at Northbridge communities have access to transportation with our community vehicles.
 Scheduled into the week are trips to restaurants, museums and drives around town as well as to the grocery store.
 Although our residents also enjoy 3 Eat Fresh, Eat Local meals in our community dining rooms!

 • Fall Risk: Sleep deprivation can also increase the risk of falls among seniors, who are already more prone to accidents due to age-related factors.
 The combination of reduced sleep and potential medication mix-ups can further elevate this risk, highlighting the importance of taking precautions during this period.
 Precautions include: making sure there is adequate lighting in all rooms to prevent tripping and removing items that could be potential tripping hazards like area rugs.
-It is important to make sure all areas of your mom or dads home have been modified to include additional safety features – grab bars in bathrooms, rails on stairs, etc.
+It is important to make sure all areas of your mom or dads home have been modified to include additional safety features – grab bars in bathrooms, rails on stairs, etc. Since it will start to get darker earlier, make sure high traffic rooms are well lit.

 • Bedroom for Sleeping Only: Creating a sleep-conducive environment is essential for seniors during Daylight Savings Time.
 Designating the bedroom for sleeping only, free from distractions such as TVs or electronic devices, can help improve sleep quality and aid in adjusting to the new schedule.